-We really enjoyed working with the Kreg Pocket Hole Jig Mini, as it makes the job easy and provide strong joints without fancy tools!
+We really enjoyed working with the Kreg Pocket Hole Jig Mini because it makes the job easy and provides strong joints without fancy tools!

 First of all, we optimized the dimensions of the kitchen cabinet for the fridge, the electrical system components, the bedroom & the living room.
 The 3D model layout was very handy for this task.

-We used 2″x3″ stud that we joined together using Titebond III Wood Glue & Kreg Pocket Hole Jig Mini.
-The glue provides extra strength and ensure that there will be no squeaks (squeaks are EVIL).
+We used 2″x 3″ studs that we joined together using Titebond III Wood Glue & the Kreg Pocket Hole Jig Mini.
+The glue provides extra strength and ensures that there will be no squeaks (squeaks are EVIL).
 As long as the cuts are straight, the resulting joint will be strong & square.

 The image below is from the future.
 It shows the 3/8″ thick baltic birch panels attached with corner braces (Buy on Amazon) to the frame.
 The panels are finished with Watco Danish Oil light walnut (Buy on Amazon).

-The structure of the cabinet is attached to the van mainly by Plusnut (see our specific post here to learn everything about them).
-Using Plusnut, it is not required to drill holes into the van!
+The structure of the cabinet is attached to the van mainly by Cross Nuts (see our specific post here to learn everything about them).
+Using Cross Nuts, you can avoid drilling holes into the van!

 The three drawers are made from 3/8″ thick baltic birch.
 We used 1″ long #4 screws & Titebond III Wood Glue to hold everything together.